 Keep in mind that the above measurements are for mixing the whole drink together in a pitcher.
 If you would prefer to mix the core ingredients together while serving sparkling water with each glass, be sure to adjust your drink-making accordingly.

 Notes & tips for this Paloma cocktail

-- When serving this drink, wine glasses (with stems or without) work very well!
+- When serving this drink, wine glasses (with stems or without) or whisky glasses work very well!

 Other delicious drinks